rdkcentral/Thunder/docs/plugin/subsystems.md

 ### Subsystem Metadata

 !!! warning
-	Subsystem metadata is currently only accessible over COM-RPC, there are no corresponding JSON-RPC interfaces or datatypes generated for the subsystem COM-RPC interfaces
+	Subsystem metadata is currently only accessible over COM-RPC, there are no corresponding JSON-RPC interfaces or datatypes generated for the subsystem COM-RPC interfaces.
+Only subsystem status can be retrieved over JSON-RPC

 Since each subsystem has a corresponding COM-RPC interface, all subsystems can have metadata associated with them that describes the state of the subsystem in more detail.